Gasorekibo/alu-higher_level_programming/python-hello_world/README.md

-script that Welcome to Holberton School! from combination of two string
+a script that print string respective to their index